-- · cancel the Rider; or - continue the Rider with a reduction in the Withdrawal Percentage as determined by us, effective at the time of the Rider charge increase (may not be available in CA and CT).
+- · cancel the Rider; or - continue the Rider with a reduction in the Withdrawal Percentage as determined by us, effective at the time of the Rider charge increase.
 The maximum reduction in the Withdrawal Percentage is 1.00%, regardless of the number of Rider charge increases.